Lori10/Master-Thesis-Few-Shot-CoT-Prompting-LLM/README.md

 ## Inference with proposed prompts

 For a quick start, you can directly run inference.py script on test dataset with my provided prompts (proposed in the thesis).
+In the labeled_demos directory, you can explore prompts generated using various prompting methods, such as Random-CoT, Diverse-CoT, Active-CoT, etc., as mentioned in the thesis.
+Each method has its own subdirectory.
+Within these subdirectories, you will find directories named with the date and time when the demos/prompts were generated.
+This organization is useful as different hyperparameters were used at each time.

 ```bash
 python inference.py --dataset="gsm8k" --data_path="../datasets/original/gsm8k/test.jsonl" --dir_prompts="labeled_demos/random/2023_08_29_22_30_28/demos" --model_id="gpt-3.5-turbo-0613" --random_seed=1 --method="cot" --temperature=0.0 --output_dir="inference_results" --dataset_size_limit=0`.